Hello & welcome I’m Janice!

 At that time, I promised the Higher Power I would spend the rest of my life doing his work.
 After volunteering at our local hospital I realized I needed something more.

 I found it.
-I am here to help you through those dark days as well celebrate your child’s goals and objectives they achieve.
+I am here to help you through those dark days as well as celebrate your child’s goals and objectives as they achieve them.

 The official Bio